-The Hispanic consumer is very important to the U.S. economy because they control $1.5 trillion in buying power.
+The Hispanic consumer is very important to the U.S. economy because they control 1.5 trillion dollars in buying power.
 This is up 212% from the last decade!
 Not only that, their consumption of products and services has increased by 42% in the same time period.
 Additionally, studies show that 66% of U.S. Hispanics pay attention to online ads and — more importantly — 93% take action after seeing the ads online, rendering them an incredible asset to the world of digital marketing.

 The real question we need to be asking ourselves is, if they represent such a significant portion of our online population, why is no one talking to them online?
 They represent a significant portion of the population, they have money, and they have a big desire to spend it.

 Why should digital marketers invest in Spanish?

 Let’s dig into how to actually implement the strategy (that is not technically a strategy).

 Like with any experiment, we need to follow the scientific method and separate our variables.
 These campaigns should be treated as a test and each language should be tested out separately.
 The test budget I recommend is 20-30% of what you would normally spend in a campaign.
 In terms of their setup, there are a few nuances we want to watch out for when considering bilingual campaigns.
 In the language setting, I like to add the language I am testing, as well as the main language of the country; in this case, English.